 On physical exam, everything looked great.
 No lumps or bumps, no varicocele, hernia or tenderness.
 Everything in its rightful place down there.
 The only finding of note was that the vasectomy sites were quite low in the scrotum, behind each testis.

 Uncommonly Common Pain

-Although rare in my practice, post-vasectomy pain syndrome appears to be more common than many vasectomists are willing to admit, occurring in up to 15% of men after the procedure.
+Although rare in my practice, post-vasectomy pain syndrome (PVPS) appears to be more common than many vasectomists are willing to admit, occurring in up to 15% of men after the procedure.
 Even more commonly, both vasectomists and patients shrug their shoulders when it comes to evaluating causes and using effective treatments for this debilitating condition.

 In my experience, you must first listen to the patient and learn about the pain.
-Having done this for years, I realized that this “syndrome” is actually compromised of 4 very different problems, but all knowable and treatable.
+Having done this for years, I realized that this “syndrome” is actually compromised of 4 very different problems, all knowable and treatable.

 Break it Down

 Granuloma: Acutely tender mass at the vasectomy site resulting from leakage of sperm either at surgery or soon afterwards.
 Usually resolves with anti-inflammatories and time and only rarely needs to be removed surgically.